skeith-dev/sweepster/README.md

 - CSV_PATH *search only*
   - -v --csv-path
   - Specify a valid filepath to a csv file containing the results of the search
+- INCLUDE_EXTENSION
+  - -i --include-extension *by_name only*
+  - "true" - Include the file extension (ex. ".txt", ".pdf", ".jpeg") as part of file names
+  - "false" - Don't include the file extension as part of file names
 - FILE_NAMES
   - -n --file-names
-  - Specify file names to search for, including the file extension, separated by a single space
+  - Specify file names to search for, separated by a single space
 - FILE_TYPES
   - -e --file-types ("e" for extensions)
   - Specify file types (extensions) to search for, case-sensitive, separated by a single space